Please read first:

 No trip to the Greek capital can ever be complete without witnessing the splendor of the famous historical sites of Athens that are spread throughout the city.

-If you’re looking for some more tour options, we suggest you click on this page, scroll down to the sightseeing section, and select the one that is best for you!
+Now, if you like to see some excellent options for a guided tour, we suggest you click on this page, scroll down to the sightseeing section, and select the one that is best for you!

 As is the case with the museums, you’ll find fewer people touring the sites and monuments of Athens in October.